ViriCruz/Javascript-Tic-Tac-Toe/readme.md

 ### Install
-Clone project and run
+Clone project and run:
 `npm install`

-## How to contribute and partipate
+## How to contribute and participate
-Fork this repo and submit a PR for review and potential merge to main branch
+Fork this repo and submit a PR for review and potential merge to main branch.